brentershoff/Propofol-Aging-Exposure/README.md

 - fits logistic models for overexposure probability analyses
 - generates manuscript-ready table outputs and illustrative model-based predictions

-### Sensitivity analyses
+### 05_sensitivity_analyses.ipynb

-Sensitivity analyses were performed by rerunning the primary regression workflow under alternate cohort and model specifications, including:
+Runs the supplementary sensitivity analyses used to evaluate robustness of the primary findings.
+This notebook:

+- loads the appropriate patient-level simulation dataset for each sensitivity analysis section
-- use of the Schnider PK model
+- reproduces the analysis using the Schnider pharmacokinetic model
+- extends the cohort to include the administratively masked 90+ age group
-- unadjusted models without BMI, sex, or ASA covariates
+- reruns the primary models without adjustment for BMI, sex, or ASA physical status
-- inclusion of the administratively masked 90+ cohort
+- reruns the workflow using a broader-input cohort with relaxed preprocessing assumptions
-- inclusion of broader dosing records and cases with missing documented dose values coded as 0 mg
-- adjustment for co-administered induction medications
+- reruns the models with adjustment for co-administered induction medications, including fentanyl, ketamine, midazolam, and etomidate

-These analyses use the same core regression framework as the primary Eleveld workflow, with modified input datasets or model terms.
+- exports supplementary sensitivity-analysis figures and age-stratified tables
+- combines individual sensitivity-analysis tables into a master supplementary table

 ## Repository structure